 High protein foods can help stabilize your blood sugar.
-Eggs have a zero glycemic index.
-Eggs would be a good choice to keep your blood sugar low as would other healthy proteins such as cold-water fish and chicken.
+Nuts and eggs have a zero glycemic index.
+They would be a good choice to keep you satiated and your blood sugar low.
+There are other healthy choices such as beans, cold-water fish, and chicken.

-Most fruit (except for pineapple, melons, and over ripe bananas) have a low glycemic index (GI) of 55 or less.
-This is because most fruit contain large quantity of water and fiber.
+Most fruit (except for pineapple, melons, and overripe bananas) have a low glycemic index (GI) of 55 or less.
+This is because most fruits contain a large quantity of water and fiber.
 This balances the naturally occurring fruit sugars – fructose – in fruit.
-However, as fruit ripens, the sugar content of them increases and so does the glycemic index of the fruit.
+However, as the fruit ripens, its sugar content increases and so does the glycemic index of the fruit.

 Choose low-carb veggies.
 Broccoli, cabbage, cauliflower, and asparagus are all low glycemic vegetables.
 Onions, eggplant, tomatoes, and zucchini are all great to include in your diet.

 Yams are a great choice (white potatoes have a high glycemic index) on the other hand, sweet potatoes are very nutritious and have a much lower glycemic index than white potatoes.
 Research shows that the flesh of the sweet potato has a lot of fiber.
 This is good news for everyone who wants to increase their fiber intake.

 The glycemic index of cucumbers comes in very low at 15.
 They also contain a hormone needed by the pancreas to produce insulin.
 The enzyme erepsin in cucumbers works toward breaking down excessive protein in the kidneys.